 SpinupWP is a control panel that aims to make that process a lot less intimidating by properly configuring everything to secure and optimize your site and giving you a much simpler way to manage your droplet.

-The end result is that you get something akin to managed WordPress hosting performance at a fraction of the price…or at least that’s what I’m hoping for.
+The end result is that you get something akin to managed WordPress hosting performance at a fraction of the price.

 How Much Is All This Going to Cost, Anyway?